Card of Darkness Accessibility Report

 Colour blind friendly: Game doesn’t rely on colour or can switch to colour blind friendly mode.

 Similar Games With More Accessibility Features for Visual

 If you want to play Card of Darkness, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Card of Darkness has 1 accessibility feature for Audio which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 1 accessibility feature for Audio in Card of Darkness which deals with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Balance Audio Levels: Set music and game sound effects separately.
 This enables you to select your preference as well as ensure critical game sounds aren't obscured by other audio.